oliverataylor/Epsilonic/README.md

 - **Ethereal Drift** — an ambient, layered arrangement.
 - **Bossa Staccato** — a rhythmic bossa-inspired arrangement.

-The included forest and guitar photographs are the backgrounds for the two modes.

 ## Run it

 Install Python 3.10 or later, then open PowerShell in this folder and run: